 While there are no moving parts in a flash drive, they wear out over based on the number of write operations.
 Flash drives better as a storage device, there are no limits in the number of times you can read the drive.
 Another weak point of these devices is the USB connector.
 Over time they flex and wear out.
 Also, because of their small size, flash drives are more likely to be physically damaged.

 Flash drive damaged, data corrupt?
 We specialize in flash drive recovery.
-Contact our data recovery specialists at an office near you.
+Contact our data recovery specialists, the call is free.